woodenzen/new-blog/test-format.md

 title: Format
 ---

-We integrated many [wonderful features](thearchive://match/202005021405  "Thought Tank features to build well documented and connected thought") to support you in building a self-hosted Zettelkasten.
+There are integrated many [wonderful features](thearchive://search/202005021405) to support you in building a self-hosted Zettelkasten.

 LaTex formating - view in preview mode.
 $(C_8H_8)_n$